 We now explore the sensitivity of our solutions to different products and analysis choices starting with elevation cutoff angle sensitivity, which particularly affects the amount of multipath influence on the coordinate time series.
-We pay particular attention to S_2 , K_2 , P_1 and K_1 given the large systematic errors evident in GPS only solutions.
+We pay particular attention to $S_2$ , $K_2$ , $P_1$ and $K_1$ given the large systematic errors evident in GPS-only solutions.
 We follow with an intercomparison of solutions using various products and then assess the impact of integer ambiguity resolution (GPS only).
 Finally, we test the stability of the constituent estimates to time series length.

-Satellite orbit and clock products sensitivity tests 5.1
+5.1 Satellite orbit and clock product sensitivity tests

 We assessed whether the solutions were sensitive to changes in satellite-elevation cutoff angle.
-Three additional cutoff angle scenarios were tested: 10° , 15° and 20° (in addition to the default 7° cutoff angle).
+Three additional cutoff angle scenarios were tested: $10^{\circ}$ , $15^{\circ}$ and $20^{\circ}$ (in addition to the default 7° cutoff angle).
 Different elevation angle cutoffs will significantly alter the observation geometry as well as modulate the expression of signal multipath into solutions, decreasing the likely influence of multipath with higher cutoff values.